Terms of Reference

 (a) Memorial University of Newfoundland shall establish the John Lewis Paton Distinguished University Professor award.

-(b) This title will recognize faculty members who have demonstrated exceptional performance in the combined areas of teaching and learning; research, scholarship and/or creative activity; and public engagement.
-The individual selected for this award will have an exemplary record in all three areas having gone consistently beyond what is normally expected of a faculty member to ensure that Memorial accomplishes its overall mission:
+(b) This title will recognize faculty members who have demonstrated exceptional performance in the combined areas of teaching and learning; research, scholarship and/or creative activity; public engagement; and service.
+The individual selected for this award will have an exemplary record in all four areas having gone consistently beyond what is normally expected of a faculty member to ensure that Memorial accomplishes its overall mission:

-Memorial University is an inclusive community dedicated to creativity, innovation and excellence in teaching and learning, research and scholarship, and to public engagement and service.
+Memorial University is an inclusive community dedicated to creativity, innovation and excellence in teaching and learning, research and scholarship, public engagement, and,service.
 We recognize our special obligation to the people of Newfoundland and Labrador.

 Memorial welcomes students and scholars from all over the world and contributes knowledge and shares expertise locally, nationally, and internationally.

-(d) Candidates will be assessed on the merit of contributions made during the nominee’s employment at Memorial University.
-All nominees will be expected to have a sustained and consistent record of excellence in teaching, research and/or creative activity and public engagement.
+(d) Candidates will be assessed on the merit of contributions made during their employment at Memorial University.
+All nominees will be expected to have a sustained and consistent record of excellence in teaching and learning, research and/or creative activity, public engagement, and service

 (e) Only one award will be offered annually.
 There shall be no obligation to recommend an award in the absence of suitably qualified and nominated candidates.

 (f) The award carries with it the lifetime designation of Distinguished University Professor and a one-time unrestricted grant.
-The latter is to be used at the discretion of the recipient to support future teaching, research, and/or public engagement activities at Memorial University.
+The latter is to be used at the discretion of the recipient to support future teaching, research, public engagement, and/or service activities at Memorial University.

-(g) Nominations may be made by any full-time faculty or staff member of the University and shall be co-sponsored by four other persons (three (3) internal and one (1) external) who are fully knowledgeable of the candidate's qualifications.
+(g) Nominations may be made by any full-time faculty or staff member of the University and shall be co-sponsored by the candidate’s Dean and three other persons (two (2) internal and one (1) external) who are fully knowledgeable of the candidate's qualifications.
 Self-nominations will not be accepted.

-(i) A selection committee, normally composed of seven members representing faculty and staff, and including representation from both genders, shall be established and chaired by the Vice-President (Research) or designate.
-The mandate of this committee is to review nominations and applications, and to make a recommendation to the President for final approval.
-If the President does not agree with the selection committee’s evaluation, the President or the Vice-President (Research) will meet with the committee members to apprise them of his/her assessment.
+(i) A selection committee, normally composed of six members representing faculty and staff, and including representation from all genders, shall be established and chaired by the Vice-President (Research) or designate.
+The mandate of this committee is to review nominations and to make a recommendation to the President for final approval.
+If the President does not agree with the selection committee’s evaluation, and wishes to override their decision and the award process, the President or the Vice-President (Research) will meet with the committee members to apprise them of their assessment.

 (j) All nominees and nominators will be contacted by the President or Vice-President (Research) regarding the results of the award competition.